kittsville/WP-Librarian/readme.md

 WP-Librarian is an inventory management system for WordPress.
 Loan, return and schedule items, efficiently tracking your extensive Library with ease.

-WP-Librarian is currently being tweaked ahead of an Alpha release.
+WP-Librarian is currently in its second alpha release, with a third planned around April 2015.

 ----